test-editor/deprecated-test-editor-xtext/docs/features.md

 Additionally several fixture packages are provided that allow tests to run against several technologies like html5-applications, swing-applications, rcp-applciations, web-services, angularjs-applications.

-It is primarily targeted at running user acceptance tests.
+The Test-Editor is primarily targeted at running user acceptance tests.
 It is however not limited to this.
-It can as well be used for test automation in integration or even unit test scenarios, thus being useful within all levels of the test pyramid.
+It can as well be used for test automation in integration- or even unit-test scenarios, thus being useful within all levels of the test pyramid.

 ## Overview

+This document will primarily talk about the domain specific languages used to write tests and application mappings.

-In order to understand the bolts and nuts of the test-editor I will give an overview of some parts of the test-editor.
+In order to understand the bolts and nuts of the test-editor I will give in introduction the the dsls used.

 ### Languages

 The test editor holds three different DSLs.
 The Test-Case-Language, the Application-Modelling-Language and the Test-Specification-Language.
-Each language is targeted at a different abstraction level of an actual Test and most importantly separately usable by different users.
+Each language is targeted at a different abstraction level of an actual Test.
+Each language is specific to its domain and is maximized for conciseness and expressiveness in that domain.

 The Test-Case-Language (tcl) is used to describe a Test in terms of test steps that need to be taken and assertions to check expectations.
 It is designed to explicitly lack features that are technology agnostic.
 That is, tests written in this language will not be